M66B/FairEmail/docs/FAQ-da-rDK.md

 * There is just one message in the conversation
 * There is exactly one unread message in the conversation

-There is one exception: the message was not downloaded yet and the message is too large to download automatically on a metered (mobile) connection.
+Der er én undtagelse: Beskeden er ikke downloadet endnu, og beskeden er for stor til at downloade automatisk på en takseret (mobildata) forbindelse.
 You can set or disable the maximum message size on the 'connection' settings tab.

 Duplicate (archived) messages, trashed messages and draft messages are not counted.